cdk8s-team/cdk8s-plus/docs/java.md

 NonResourceURLs is a set of partial urls that a user should have access to.

-*s are allowed, but only as the full, final step in the path Since non-resource URLs are not namespaced, this field is only applicable for ClusterRoles referenced from a ClusterRoleBinding.
+*s are allowed, but only as the full, final step in the path.
+Since non-resource URLs are not namespaced, this field is only applicable for ClusterRoles referenced from a ClusterRoleBinding.
 Rules can either apply to API resources (such as "pods" or "secrets") or non-resource URL paths